-The small projected increase in the size of the population in Wirral is unlikely to lead to major increases in the number of people wishing to take part in sport and physical activity (potential customers of leisure facilities).
+The small projected increase in the size of the population in Wirral (ONS projects an increase of 1.8% from 2016-2036) is unlikely to lead to major increases in the number of people wishing to take part in sport and physical activity (potential customers of leisure facilities).
 The key issue is likely to be more to do with how the ageing population chooses to use its leisure time; this may well lead to changes in demand for different activities.
 It is fair to assume that there will be increased demand for sports facilities and physical activity opportunity in areas where housebuilding is planned.